afbobak/nopar/README.md

 clearing the cache remedies those issues.

-The login is required for npm to work but NOPAR doesn't implement any user management and currently accepts everything.
+The login is required for npm to work but NOPAR doesn't implement any user management and currently accepts everyone.

 Install packages with ``npm install PACKAGE`` and NOPAR will automatically proxy and cache the packages and dependencies into your private NOPAR.